Bealby/grandpas-pocket-watch-shop/TESTING.md

 - **Terminal** - `python3 -m flake8` was typed in command
   line to highlight any issues within the entire project.
-  Majority of issues were fixed, aside from:
+  The majority of issues were fixed, aside from:
-  - **Migration** file issues
+  - **Migration** files
   - **Imports** that were unused in empty files, or where it was necessary to include them for production
-  - **Lines** that were too long that could not be shortened.
+  - **Lines** that were too long but not appropriate to be shortened.

 #### Lighthouse Audit